tdeekens/flopflip/readme.md

 ## Demo

-A minimal [demo](/demo) exists and can adjusted to point to a [custom](https://github.com/tdeekens/flopflip/blob/master/demo/src/App.js#L108) LaunchDarkly account.
-You would have to create feature toggles according to the existing [flags](https://github.com/tdeekens/flopflip/blob/master/demo/src/flags.js) too.
+A minimal [demo](/demo) exists and can be adjusted to point to a [custom](https://github.com/tdeekens/flopflip/blob/master/demo/src/App.js#L108) LaunchDarkly account.
+You would have to create feature toggles according to the existing [flags](https://github.com/tdeekens/flopflip/blob/master/demo/src/flags.js), though.

 Then simply run: